Nomost80/sdes/README.md

-This is an implementation of the Simplified Data Encryption Standard in Rust.

 It's a school exercise in order to give an idea on how is implemented a cipher algorithm and to understand the main technics.

 # How to run it?